 - 2013 – 74 million US dollars

 Singapore and Mongolia signed agreements among air services, promotion and reciprocal protection of investments and avoidance of double taxation in 1993, 1995 and 2003, separately.
-Mongolia and Singapore provides the citizens of the two countries visa free reciprocal travel for up to 30 days.
-Lee Hsien Loong, the Prime Minister of the Republic of Singapore, suggested the Mongolian government to extend the visa free travel to Mongolia for Singapore passport holders for up to 30 days during his visit to Mongolia in 2016, and this agreement came into effect starting on 06 June 2017.
+Mongolia and Singapore provide the citizens of the two countries visa-free reciprocal travel for up to 30 days.
+Lee Hsien Loong, the Prime Minister of the Republic of Singapore, suggested the Mongolian government to extend the visa-free travel to Mongolia for Singapore passport holders for up to 30 days during his visit to Mongolia in 2016, and this agreement came into effect starting on 06 June 2017.

 On 25 November 2015, the Embassy of Mongolia in Singapore organized the “Mongolia – Singapore Midas Touch Xchange Business Forum 2015” at The Fullerton Hotel Singapore in order to celebrate the 45th Anniversary of the establishment of Diplomatic Relations between Mongolia and Singapore and the 91st Anniversary of the implementation of the first Mongolian constitution and the Declaration of Independence of Mongolia.